A Guide to Your Child’s School Uniform

 Children have an indoor and outdoor session of P.E. each week but they will need their P.E. kits in school every day.P.E. kits can be taken home on Fridays to be washed and then returned on Monday.
 (Children will be encouraged to change back into school uniform after a PE lesson before leaving school to ensure PE kits remain in school).

-- White round-neck t-shirt (with school logo)
+- White t-shirt (with or without logo)

 - Maroon shorts